Greg Monroe: Shanxi Loongs (2022–2023)

 On December 10, 2022, Monroe signed with the Shanxi Loongs of the Chinese Basketball Association.
 He and the team parted ways on January 21, 2023.

-Osos de Manatí (2023–present)
+Osos de Manatí (2023)

 On March 18, 2023, Monroe signed with Osos de Manatí of the Baloncesto Superior Nacional (BSN).

+Coaching career

+On September 26, 2024, Monroe retired from professional basketball and was hired by the New Orleans Pelicans as a player development coach.